XYZenix/XYZenixThemes/dtm16-addons/README.md

 # DTM-016 Addons
+NOTE: I usually use Discord Canary for theming, so if something here doesn't work, use Discord Canary.

 Name | Description | Status | Preview
 ---- | ----------- | ------ | -------
 2015 Embeds | | Available |